SAP Data Platforms

 Soil Nutrient Health Scheme

 The Soil Nutrient Health Scheme (SNHS) was a groundbreaking scheme to assist farm businesses to plan their farm nutrient management more effectively, with the long-term aim of reducing agricultural impacts on water quality.
 This is one of the actions included in the Lough Neagh Action Plan.
 The Scheme represents an investment of up to £45million in our farming sector.
-It has been rolling out zonally over the past three years and is now closed for applications.
+It has been rolling out zonally over the past four years and is currently closed for applications.
 Participation in the scheme has provided farm businesses with important information to help manage soil nutrients and farm carbon.

 What does this mean for me?